-Dr. Jeremy Craycraft is Assistant Professor of Percussion at the College of St. Scholastica in Duluth, Minnesota.
-In addition to his classroom responsibilities, he directs the college's World Drumming Ensemble, Drumline, and Steel Band.
+Dr. Jeremy Craycraft is current Chair of the Music Department and Associate Professor of Music at the College of St. Scholastica in Duluth, Minnesota.
+In addition to his classroom responsibilities, he teaches private percussion lessons and directs the college's Steel Band and World Drumming Ensemble.
 Prior to his arrival at St. Scholastica, Dr. Craycraft was the Percussion Instructor at the University of Wisconsin-Superior.

-Dr. Craycraft has studied with and performed alongside members of the internationally acclaimed percussion trio Percussion Group Cincinnati with members Russell Burge, James Culley, and Allen Otte at the College Conservatory of Music, Un. of Cincinnati where he received his Master’s and Doctoral degrees.
-He received his Bachelor’s degree from the Baldwin-Wallace University and Conservatory where he studied with George Kiteley.
+Dr. Craycraft studied with and performed alongside members of the internationally acclaimed percussion trio Percussion Group Cincinnati at the College Conservatory of Music, University of Cincinnati where he received his Master’s and Doctoral degrees.
+He received his Bachelor’s degree from the Baldwin-Wallace University and Conservatory.

 Dr. Sarah Ludwig is the Director of Choral Activities and Vocal Music Education at The College of St. Scholastica.
 She holds a BA in Vocal Music Education from the University of St. Thomas, MA in Music Education with a Choral Conducting concentration from the same institution, and DMA in Choral Conducting from Texas Tech University.